sanyaade-teachings/cloud-connection/README.md

 The following lua functions can be implemented to listen for callbacks

 * OnAuthActionStarted - called when a player sign-in has started
-* OnAuthActionFinished - called when a player sign-in has finished (successfully or unsuccessfully)
+* OnAuthActionFinished - called when a player sign-in or sign-out has finished (successfully or unsuccessfully)
 * OnPlayerDataFetched - called when the signed-in player's data has been retrieved

 ### Using Lua the callbacks